vickspanda/IntercityExpress/README.md

 **For IntercityExpress Project, the ER Diagram is as follows:**

-Note: This ER Diagram is made using Lucidchart and paint.
+Note: This ER Diagram is made using Microsoft OneNote.

 ![er diagram](https://github.com/vickspanda/IntercityExpress/assets/116336028/2facb5fa-1866-4371-b757-6326681e6fff)